advancedforms/advanced-forms/readme.txt

     + Limit the total number of submissions
     + Limit your form to only logged-in users
     + Limit the time when your form can be used
-- **User-friendly UI**: Create forms either through the admin UI or programmatically for easy integration.
+- **User-friendly UI**: Create forms either through the admin panel or programmatically for easy integration.
+- **Gutenberg support**: Add forms to your site using Gutenberg blocks.
 - **Developer-friendly**: Designed for developers with a large variety of hooks and helper functions and [comprehensive documentation](https://advancedforms.github.io).

 = Pro =